6.1 Vital Signs: Ranges & Technique

 When to Measure

-Measure on admission, at the start of the shift, before and after activity or certain procedures, after a fall, when the resident feels unwell or has a change in condition, and whenever the nurse or care plan directs.
+Measure on admission, at the start of a shift, before and after activity or certain procedures, after a fall, when the resident feels unwell or changes condition, and whenever the nurse or care plan directs.
+Wash your hands before and after, and clean shared equipment between residents.

 Temperature

-Match the route to the resident.
-Do not take an oral temperature within 15–30 minutes of hot or cold fluids, eating, or smoking, on residents who are unconscious, confused, or on oxygen by mask.
-Report fever, low temperature, or a sudden change, along with chills, sweating, flushing, or confusion.
+Match the route to the resident and the device.
+Do not take an oral temperature within 15-30 minutes of hot or cold fluids, eating, or smoking, and never orally on residents who are unconscious, confused, uncooperative, or receiving oxygen by mask.
+Use axillary or tympanic routes when oral is unsafe.
+Report a fever (about 100.4°F / 38°C or higher), an abnormally low temperature, or any sudden change, along with chills, sweating, flushing, or new confusion.

 Pulse